Leemo94/ChaosDAO_docs/governance/OpenGov.md

 ## ChaosDAO Internal Decision Process:
 1) OpenGov team migrates on-chain referenda to ChaosDAO's internal "OpenGov" forum in Discord.
 2) Internal vote is open for 2 days and both DAOists and Regulars can discuss and vote internally on referenda with equal weight.
 One person == one vote.
-3) After the 2 days have passed, if 67% or more of the votes are for Aye or Nay, the OpenGov team will reflect this on chain with a CD multisig vote.
+3) After the 2 days have passed, if 67% or more of the votes are for Aye or Nay, the OpenGov team will reflect this on-chain with a CD multisig vote.
 If neither Aye nor Nay receive 67% then the ChaosDAO multisig will vote "Abstain" on-chain.

 Note that CD "Frens" cannot currently see or participate in the internal "OpenGov" discusssions and votes which began 2022-12-03.
 But it has been discussed that Frens may be granted read-only visibility to the internal OpenGov discussion and voting process in the future.